CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 ### 2 1 Missing or insufficient logging

 In an information network, there are often IT systems or applications where logging has not been enabled by default.
 Sometimes individual IT systems and applications sometimes can not log at all.
 In both cases, important information can be lost and attacks can not be detected in time.
 However, this is also possible if logging is used with individual IT systems, but the logs are not merged at one central point.
-In information networks without central logging, it is difficult to ensure that the relevant log information of all IT systems is obtained and evaluated.Furthermore, logging data must contain meaningful information.
+In information networks without central logging, it is difficult to ensure that the relevant log information of all IT systems is obtained and evaluated.
+Furthermore, logging data must contain meaningful information.
 Among other things, the events that are logged depend on the protection requirements of the respective IT systems or applications.
 If this is disregarded, for example, when logging only to default settings of the IT systems or applications, this can lead to particularly relevant security events not being logged.
 Thus, attacks may not be detected.

 ### 2 2 Incorrect selection of relevant logging data